Tories criticised after rebranding party Twitter account as factcheckUK

 Advertising

-“The Electoral Commission must investigate and punish this blatant attempt to decieve the public.”
+“The Electoral Commission must investigate and punish this blatant attempt to decieve (sic) the public.”

 Meanwhile, some other Twitter users also changed their display names to factcheckUK and posted critical comments about Mr Johnson.

-Others changed their display name CCHQ Press Office, while Tony Blair’s former spokesperson Alastair Campbell changed his display name to Boris Johnson and tweeted: “I won’t get Brexit done #FactCheck”
+Others changed their display name to CCHQ Press Office, while Tony Blair’s former spokesman, Alastair Campbell, changed his display name to Boris Johnson and tweeted: “I won’t get Brexit done #FactCheck”

 The Twitter display name was changed back to CCHQ Press shortly after the debate ended.
 The Conservative Party has been contacted for comment.